 Toby is ranked as a leading junior in Real Estate Litigation by both Chambers & Partners and the Legal 500 for several years.

-Recent editions of these directories have described him as, “Highly forensic and commercial in his approach with tenacious cross examination of difficult witnesses.”
+Previous editions of these directories have described him as, “Highly forensic and commercial in his approach with tenacious cross examination of difficult witnesses.”
 “A robust and confident advocate with an impressive intellect and good bedside manner – he’s an excellent all-rounder.”
 “A real team player who gives robust advice and is superb on his feet, particularly in cross-examination.”
 “He’s not afraid to say it how he sees it, and he gives practical advice and guidance”; “an encyclopaedic brain”, being “fiercely intelligent, commercial, great with clients and a pleasure to work with”, and as doing “an excellent job of getting to grips with complex and heated property disputes”, “His quality of advice, responsiveness and approachability are excellent.”
 “Very knowledgeable and easy to work with.”
 “Very approachable barrister who is willing to make the difficult call.”.

 Articles and Presentations